cowboysmall-courses/dsi-pgd/README.md

-# dsi-msc
+# Data Science Institute MSc in Data Science

-Coursework for the Data Science Institute's MSc Program
+This repository will contain all coursework for the Data Science Institute's MSc Program.